cylc/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

 .. practical::

-   .. rubric:: In this practical we will take the :term:`suite <Cylc suite>`
+   .. rubric:: In this practical we will take the :term:`workflow <Cylc workflow>`
       we wrote in the previous section and turn it into a :term:`cycling suite <cycling>`.